MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 ### Step 2: Tokenization

-The claim raised by *Step 1* is that if we expose an LLM to the gigantic corpus of high-quality text that is *FineWeb*, the LLM may become able to internalize and model the textual patterns and the nuances between different phrases in the data.
-From that, we hope that a fundamental, general conceptual understanding of how language expresses coherent meaning and information is derived.<br>**That would be nice.**
+The claim raised by *Step 1* is that if we expose an LLM to the gigantic corpus of high-quality, informative text that is *FineWeb*, the LLM may become able to internalize and model the textual patterns and the nuances between different phrases in the data.
+From that, we hope that a fundamental, general, conceptual understanding of how language expresses coherent meaning and information is derived.<br>**That would be nice.**

 *However*, "exposing the LLM to text data" is not that easy.

 **A standard LLM expects input to be a one-dimensional sequence of some limited set of symbols.** You can argue that text, a string of characters, already is such a one-dimensional sequence.
-But we can't really do maths with characters. **We need some sort of numeric representation of text.** Also, should text be a interpreted as a sequence of characters, or a sequence of words, or of syllables?
-What level of abstraction is best?
+But we can't really do maths with characters. **We need some sort of numeric representation of text.** Also, should text be a interpreted as a sequence of characters, or a sequence of words, or of syllables? **What level of abstraction is best?**

-**Tokenization transforms text into numerical tokens, enabling language models to process and understand through numerical processing.** A token is a representation of a single unit of meaning. **LLMs don't ever operate on raw text.** Instead, they analyze token sequences to learn statistical relationships between said tokens.
+**Tokenization transforms text into numerical tokens, enabling language models to process and understand through numerical processing.** A token is a representation of a distinct unit of meaning in the text.
+This could be words, phrases, syllables and/or characters. **LLMs don't ever operate on raw text.** Instead, they analyze token sequences to learn statistical relationships between said tokens.
 This training process allows LLMs to predict the likelihood of subsequent tokens, fundamentally facilitating downstream tasks like text generation and comprehension.

 > [!NOTE]
 >We have to find a **numeric representation** that is ideally as unique, as expressive and as concise as possible for all fragments that make for a text.
 Transferring a text to this representation is called **tokenization**.
 The shorter a good numeric representation of a given text, the longer the text sequences can be that we process with the LLM in the end, i.e. the more input we can provide or the more of past prompts and outputs the LLM will be able to still consider.